problems

 broken corner

 The corners of panels commonly seperate under pressure of glass and gravity.
-If seperation has just started, its best to take care of it before it gets worse and the panel suffers from heat leaks.
+If seperation has just started, its best to take care of it before it gets worse and the panel suffers from heat leaks and water damage.

 backing out